 Onboarding is a crucial yet often overlooked part of the employee lifecycle.
 According to research published by Kallidus, great employee onboarding can improve retention by up to 82%, but 88% of organizations do not onboard well.

-The data from your onboarding software tool, HRIS or LMS will tell a story, and it’s important to pay attention to all forms of data—not just the numbers.
-Here are a few helpful ways that you can ensure your onboarding process is optimized for success.
+The data from your onboarding platform, HRIS or LMS can all help you gauge the effectiveness of your onboarding, and it’s important to pay attention to all forms of data—not just the numbers.

-7 Ways To Measure Onboarding Success
+8 Ways to Measure Onboarding Success

-Roughly ⅓ new hires won’t make it past the first 90 days.
-Yet your turnover rate is not one static metric, it’s actually a series of data points that can help tell a story about your employee retention.
+Roughly ⅓ of new hires won’t make it past the first 90 days.
+Yet your employee turnover rate is not one static metric, it’s actually a series of data points that can help tell a story about your employee retention.

 Any business is going to have the misfortune of hiring some employees who may look great on paper, but for one reason or another very quickly do not work out.
-Yet, if your voluntary turnover numbers are high, the problem may run much deeper and could be helped by an improved onboarding process.
+However, if your voluntary turnover numbers are high, the problem may run much deeper and could be helped by an improved onboarding process.

-2. Time to productivity for new hires
+2. Time to Productivity for New Hires

 How long does it take for your new employees to get up to speed?
 Are new employees quickly engaged and ready to solve problems, or are they working too slowly, taking a long time to learn things, and making too many mistakes for your comfort level?